 Memcached – a Web-based massive memory cache just like Redis and Varnish for database-driven sites such as popular Content Management System WordPress, Joomla, and Drupal, that caches the most frequently retrieved data and keeps it in memory rather than getting it from the hard disk over and over again.
 It is a combination of open-source software and standard server hardware that consists of memory, memory, and more memory.
 In short, it helps speed up the website loading speed.

-Over the last few days, Memcached has been exposed with a vulnerability risk of being used as a tool to launch a massive Amplication DDOS attack.
+Over the last few days, Memcached has been exposed to a vulnerability risk of being used as a tool to launch a massive Amplication DDOS attack.